-Prior to obtaining a practicum assignment, records of students will be subject to review pursuant to the Criminal Record Information Act (CORI), Massachusetts General Laws, Chapter 6, Sections, 172-178, and Massachusetts General Laws, Chapter 28A, Section 1, et seq., and regulations promulgated pursuant to such statutes.
-Students should register for EDU 213 during the priority registration period in order to insure that the criminal records check (CORI) is received by the field placement site prior to the first day of the semester.
+Prior to obtaining a practicum assignment, records of students will be subject to review pursuant to the Criminal Record Information Act, Massachusetts General Laws, Chapter 6, Sections, 172-178, and Massachusetts General Laws, Chapter 28A, Section 1, et seq., and regulations promulgated pursuant to such statutes.
+Students should register for EDU 213 during the priority-registration period in order to insure that the criminal records check (CORI) is received by the field placement site prior to the first day of the semester.
 Students who register late and/or whose CORI paperwork is not received may not be able to student teach.
+Students enrolled in EDU courses may be subject to CORI/SORI background checks.